dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 directory specified via the `--export` flag (defaults to a directory called `"export"`).
 If any of the groups fail, the entire export process is considered failed and an error is returned.

-For example, you could run the following commands to configure data exports:
+As an example of configuring `export`, you can run this:

 ```bash
 docker run --detach --rm --name dgraph-standalone \